Colorado Project WET

 - Participation in a Project WET Facilitator Training (see opportunities below).

-- Access to a host site or ability to partner with a host site to conduct workshops.
+- Access to a physical site or ability to partner with a site to conduct workshops.

 Contact Us